mff-uk/dataspecer/applications/editor/README.md

 ## Documentation

 See individual directories for README.md files with documentation or documentation in code.
+Or read the [project structure](documentation/2022-04-21-project-structure.md).

 Most relevant starting component is [src/components/App.tsx](src/components/App.tsx).